 Red River Valley Co-op Power will assist members in interconnecting their own electric generation equipment (typically solar or wind) with our electric distribution system provided safeguards are followed.
 RRVCPA follows the Minnesota statewide standards for interconnection.
 Your co-op's policy, contract, processes, requirements, application and charges are listed to help you understand the process.
-Please keep in mind, this webpage will not be completely finished until your cooperative has finished its requirements of approving required policy changes that must be implemented by June 1, 2019.

 - Any co-generation system must have a UL-Listed inverter with automatic shutdown or UL-listed automatic shutdown device for safety reasons when the system is connected to the grid.
 This means there will be no danger to line crews working on the line during a power outage because the co-generation equipment will automatically disconnect from the grid.

 - A second disconnect is also required that must be accessible to RRVCPA line crews.
 This disconnect must be easily accessible, visibly marked, labeled as such and be code approved.
 This is the members’ responsibility to install.

 - Per State statute, the member is responsible for interconnection costs.
 You will be asked to pay in advance.
 If the cost is less, you receive a refund.
 If the cost is more, you will be billed the additional cost.
 You will also be responsible for the cost of maintenance and inspections in the future.

 - Prior to your system being commissioned, RRVCPA will test the automatic shutdown of your system to ensure safety.
 The installation has to be state inspected prior to commissioning and follow the National Electric Code.